cdlewis/idx-to-optional-chaining/readme.md

-# idx to optional-chaining
+# idx to optional chaining

-Facebook's idx was a useful helper prior to the optional chaining maturing as a standard because it played nicely with Flow.
+Facebook's [idx](https://github.com/facebookincubator/idx) was a useful helper prior to the [optional chaining](https://github.com/tc39/proposal-optional-chaining) maturing as a standard because it played nicely with Flow.
 But now optional chaining is stage 1 and has Flow support.
 This codemod will convert transform most usages of idx.